 article by Celine Macura

-In January, U.S. House Representative Marjorie Taylor Greene and her husband urchased stock in Gilead Sciences, Inc., a pharmaceutical company responsible for the Veklury antiviral medication which has been used to treat patients hospitalized with COVID-19, after she publicly denied the vaccine when it was offered to her, and spread anti-vax rhetoric via her social media accounts.
+In January, U.S. House Representative Marjorie Taylor Greene and her husband purchased stock in Gilead Sciences, Inc., a pharmaceutical company responsible for the Veklury antiviral medication which has been used to treat patients hospitalized with COVID-19, after she publicly denied the vaccine when it was offered to her, and spread anti-vax rhetoric via her social media accounts.
 The United States Food and Drug Administration (FDA) approved Veklury for COVID-19 treatment in October 2020, and Greene purchased the stock on Jan.
 21, 2021, according to Feb.
 2021 Candidate Disclosure Forms.

 However, Gilead Sciences announced in a company statement on Monday that they are stopping Veklury trials in high-risk non-hospitalized patients because it “no longer believe[s] that developing a multiple day IV infusion treatment that requires administration in a healthcare setting addresses an unmet need for non-hospitalized patients.”